-I arrived in Dar es Salaam on March 16, 2015, to take up my new assignment as the Chief Representative of JICA Tanzania Office, succeeding my predecessor Mr. Yasunori Onishi.
+I arrived in Dar es Salaam in March 2019, to take up my new assignment as the Chief Representative of JICA Tanzania Office, succeeding my predecessor Mr. NAGASE Toshio.

 JICA Tanzania Office